 - The Roast: During the Dean Martin era, he was famous for being the only one not using the teleprompter.
 The Friars Club honored Rickles with a lifetime achievement award, an establishment well known for their roasts.

 - Screw Politeness, I'm a Senior!: Many of the younger generations couldn't understand how this old guy could be so mean and insulting.

 - Fervent admirer Kathy Griffin calls it "The Rickles License to Kill," meaning that people over a certain age can basically say whatever they want and get away with it.

 - Signature Style: Undisputed master in the art of insult comedy without resorting to filthy language.

-- Still Got It: Just keep an eye out every time he visits David Letterman or Craig Ferguson.
+- Still Got It: Every time he visited a late night talk show, you could expect a lot of verbal burn-jobs thrown at the host.
+Classic examples were with David Letterman or Craig Ferguson.
 As usual, Hilarity Ensues.

-- Throw It In: Much of Rickles' material in his stand up were ad-libbed.
-Unlike many stand up comedians, Rickles doesn't write his own material beforehand; everything in his act was all made up from the stuff he said or thought up and save them on his noggin for future reference.
-That's how good he is.
+- Throw It In!: Much of Rickles' material in his stand up was ad-libbed.
+Unlike many stand-up comedians, Rickles didn't write his own material beforehand; everything in his act was all made up from the stuff he said or thought up and he saved it in his noggin for future reference.
+That's how good he was.

-- Troll: At least, if you're a late night talk show host.
+- Troll: At least, if you were a late night talk show host.
 Or any other talk show host even.
-It's what makes his late night appearances (from Johnny Carson to Jimmy Kimmel) extra special.
-He's arguably second only to Robin Williams in terms of derailing the interview and messing with the host, and still make it hilariously funny.
+It's what made his late night appearances (from Johnny Carson to Jimmy Kimmel) extra special.
+He was arguably second only to Robin Williams in terms of derailing the interview and messing with the host and still making it hilariously funny.

-- You Keep Using That Word: Rickles doesn't like to be labeled as an 'insult comic'.
-He doesn't like the word 'insult' and he says that what he does is an "exaggeration", and is not meant to be mean-spirited or derogatory.
+- You Keep Using That Word: Rickles didn't like to be labeled as an 'insult comic'.
+He didn't like the word 'insult' and said that what he did was an "exaggeration", and was not meant to be mean-spirited or derogatory.